 If temperatures are extremely cold, pet guardians may want to think about getting their dog a winter jacket or covering, or even dog shoes and/or booties to wear to help protect his paws, says Monteith.

 “They may have fur coats but some aren’t very thick – dogs get cold and can suffer from exposure to the cold just like us,” Monteith says.

 - Make sure you thoroughly clean the pads of your pet’s paws after they’ve walked on sidewalks or roads to remove any coarse salt that can cause irritation.
 For your own sidewalk, choose a pet-friendly, non-corrosive de-icing compound readily available through retail outlets;

-- When winterizing your camping gear, ensure your pets are not hiding inside, as some equipment can exert intense pressure when being expanded or dismantled;
+- When winterizing your camping gear, ensure your pets (or wild animals) are not hiding inside, as some equipment can exert intense pressure when being expanded or dismantled;

 - Use pet-safe propylene-based antifreeze instead of ethylene glycol antifreeze, which is toxic to pets and wildlife.
 A mere tablespoon of ethylene glycol antifreeze can kill a cat or small dog.
 Learn more about what to do if you believe your pet has ingested antifreeze with ethylene glycol in it;

 Companion pets are not the only animals at risk in cold weather.
 People with farm animals must also make sure these animals have adequate cover from the elements and that all water containers are kept ice-free.